bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 $ kobweb run
 ```

-If this post made you curious to play around with Compose for Web, you can start with the
+Or if this post just made you curious about Compose for Web, you can start with the
 [official tutorial](https://github.com/JetBrains/compose-jb/tree/master/tutorials/Web/Getting_Started) but have Kobweb
 set it up for you in a few seconds: